tenshun/template-comparison-microservice/README.md

 # Microservice for template comparison

-## Two way communication with service
+## Two ways to communicate with the service

 ### RabbitMQ
 ### RESTful API